lixiaobai09/xgnn/README.md

     ./build.sh
     ```

-### Change ULIMIT
+### Change ULIMIT and Open Transparent Huge Pages
 Both DGL and XGNN need to use a lot of system resources.
-DGL CPU sampling requires cro-processing communications while XGNN's data storage in host memory requires memlock(pin) memory to enable faster access between host memory and GPU memory.
-Hence we have to set the user limit.
+DGL sampling requires cro-processing communications while XGNN's data storage in host memory requires memlock(pin) memory to enable faster access between host memory and GPU memory.
+To speed up the dataset loading, we recommend open the Transparent Huge Pages (THP) in the Linux system.
+Hence we have to set the user limit and open THP.

 Append the following content to `/etc/security/limits.conf` and then `reboot`: